Malone Dies: Plot summary

 They leave the grounds of St. John's and take a boat to the island to picnic and see Druid remains.
 Lady Pedal tells Maurice to stay by the dinghy while she and Ernest disembark the boat to look for a picnicking site.
 The bearded giant refuses to leave the boat, leaving no room for the Saxon to get off in turn.
 When Lady Pedal and Ernest are out of sight, Lemuel kills Maurice from behind with a hatchet.
 Ernest comes back for them and Lemuel kills him, too, to the delight of the Saxon.
 When Lady Pedal sees this, she faints, falls, and breaks a bone in the process.
 Malone as narrator is not sure which bone, though he ventures Lady Pedal broke her hip.
 Lemuel makes the others get back in the boat.
 It is now night and the six float far out into the bay.
 The novel closes with an image of Lemuel holding his bloodied hatchet up.
 Malone writes that Lemuel will not hit anyone with it or anything else anymore, while the final sentence breaks into semantically open-ended fragments:

 The majority of the book's text, however, is observational and deals with the minutiae of Malone's existence in his cell, such as dropping his pencil or his dwindling amount of writing lead.
 Thoughts of riding down the stairs in his bed, philosophical observations, and conjectures constitute large blocks of text and are written as tangential to the story that Malone is set on telling.
 Several times he refers to a list of previous Beckett protagonists: Murphy, Mercier and Camier, Molloy, and Moran.

 BBC broadcast

 A reading of selected passages from Malone Dies was broadcast on the BBC Third Programme on 18 June 1958, with repeats on 19 June and 15 October 1958.
-Beckett selected the passages, which were read by the actor Patrick Magee, and incidental music, scored for harmonica, two mandolins, tuba, cello and double bass, was composed by Samuel's cousin John S. Beckett.
+Beckett selected the passages, which were read by the actor Patrick Magee, and incidental music, scored for harmonica, two mandolins, tuba, cello and double bass, was composed by Samuel Beckett's cousin John S. Beckett.
 The programme was produced by Donald McWhinnie.